-While moles are common brown or pink pigmented spots on the skin, it’s important to differentiate them from melanoma – an aggressive type of skin cancer.
-Typically, moles will develop in our childhood years before the age of 20 and all of our moles should share a relatively similar color, size, and shape.
-If there is an ugly duckling mole (one that looks different than all of your other moles), or changes are occurring in a mole, it should be promptly evaluated.
+While moles (brown or pink pigmented spots on the skin) are common, it’s important to differentiate them from melanoma – an aggressive type of skin cancer.
+Typically, moles will develop in our childhood years before the age of 20, and all our moles should share a relatively similar color, size, and shape.
+If there is an ugly duckling mole (one that looks different than other moles), or changes are occurring in a mole, it should be promptly evaluated.

-- asymmetry of shape – the left and right side of a mole should look similar
+- Asymmetry of shape – the left and right side of a mole should look similar

-- border irregularities – notched, scalloped or poorly defined borders are concerning
+- Border irregularities – notched, scalloped or poorly defined borders are concerning

-- color variation – multiple shades or colors within one mole are suspicious
+- Color variation – multiple shades or colors within one mole are suspicious

-- diameter – usually melanomas are larger than 6mm, but they can be smaller
+- Diameter – usually melanomas are larger than 6mm, but they can be smaller

-- evolving – melanomas tend to gradually change with time
+- Evolving – melanomas tend to gradually change with time

-Early diagnosis and treatment of melanomas can make the condition nearly 100% curable, but even with a later diagnosis, we work closely with other specialists to develop the most up-to-date treatment regimen for your melanoma.
-And we’ll follow you every step of the way.
+Early diagnosis and treatment of melanomas can make the condition nearly 100% curable, but even with a later diagnosis, we work closely with other specialists to develop the most up-to-date treatment regimen for your melanoma – and we’ll follow you every step of the way.

-Actinic keratoses are precancerous lesions, often occurring on the face, scalp and arms.
+Actinic keratoses are precancerous lesions, often occurring on the face, scalp, and arms.
 With a rough, red appearance, these growths occur after years of sun exposure and have the potential to turn into skin cancer.

 Basal Cell Carcinoma

 Basal cell carcinoma, the most common type of skin cancer, usually presents as a red, smooth bump.
-Often on the face, these growths can bleed and locally invade the skin – though they uncommonly spread to other parts of the body.
-Early detection is key, and after identifying these skin cancers, we will educate you on all of the options available and let you drive the ship with regards to your treatment.
+Often on the face, these growths can bleed and locally invade the skin, though they uncommonly spread to other parts of the body.
+Early detection is key, and after identifying these skin cancers, we will educate you on all the options available and let your preferences steer your treatment plan.